arashkey/InstagramApiSharpMine/README.md

 [InstagramApiSharp.WithNotification.sln] -> Support Push notifcations/realtime client, so you HAVE to add any external libraries except Portable.BouncyCastle.

+[InstagramApiSharp.NET5.sln] -> Doesn't support Push notifcations/realtime client, so you don't need to add any external libraries.

+[InstagramApiSharp.NET5.WithNotification.sln] -> Support Push notifcations/realtime client, so you HAVE to add any external libraries.

 #### Important Note about Packages:
 You must/should reference following packages to your projects, if you got any error: